Vedanta Limited: Products

-CSR & Sustainability

-Vedanta invested US$37 million towards community development in 2015–16, benefitting over 2.25 million people globally.
-The Confederation of Indian Industry (CII) ranked Vedanta Limited and its subsidiary Hindustan Zinc among the top ten sustainable firms in India.
-In FY2016, Vedanta recycled 47% of the fly ash generated through operations, as well as recycled 23% of the water utilized during its operations.

-The company developed a Public-Private-Partnership (PPP), with the Ministry of Women and Child Development, Government of India to modernize and construct the Anganwadi infrastructure in India.

 Controversies

 2001 SEBI case

 In 2001, Sterlite industries, BPL and Videocon were found guilty by the Securities Exchange Board of India (SEBI) of having colluded with the broker Harshad Mehta and 17 brokers (10 from BSE and 7 from NSE) in a bid to corner shares and rig shares prices.
 This resulted in a ban on Sterlite from accessing capital markets for 2 years.
 Subsequent to this, in 2003, Vedanta Resources (UK) was listed on the London Stock Exchange.
 Vedanta Resources itself is a holding company that owns many entities including a large proportion of Vedanta Limited and Sterlite industries.

 Tuticorin Sterlite protests

 In early 2018, thousands of residents of Tuticorin began to protest against the Sterlite plant located in the industrial complex there.
 The protests continued for three months and began to draw the attention of the media as well as local political parties who began to instigate as well as mobilise locals.
 Most of the protests were related to what locals perceived to be pollution from the Sterlite factory.
 The managers of Sterlite countered that there were another four similar plants adjacent to them, and that they were complying with all government regulations.
 There was little equipment, either with the plant or with the government to take actual measurements of the air in the vicinity.
 Sterlite further countered that contrary to the rumours that were being circulated, they did not pump any water from the plant into the sea which lay more than 10 kilometers away.
 In April 2018, the Government of Tamil Nadu placed an order to close down the factory.
 This order was temporarily cancelled by the district collector.

 In May 2018, amidst ongoing protests by thousands of people, matters turned rough one day and the police opened fire on demonstrators.
 The firing killed 13 people and protesters turned violent, burning vehicles and structures.
 Residents say the copper smelter is causing environmental damage.
 Subsequent to the firing, the Tamil Nadu chief minister Palaniswami ordered a judicial inquiry into the shootings but defended the police response.